Genetic Counseling

 What is genetic testing?

-Genetic testing searches for specific mutations in your genes, chromosomes, or proteins to estimate your chance of developing cancer in your lifetime.
+Genetic testing searches for specific mutations in your genes or chromosomes to estimate your chance of developing cancer in your lifetime.

 The choice to undergo genetic testing should be made after discussing the risks and benefits with your provider.
 The following questions can help you make a decision about getting tested:

-• Do I have a family history of cancer?
+• Do I have a personal family history of cancer?

-• Have I developed cancer at an earlier-than-average age?
+• Have I or has another family member developed cancer at an earlier-than-average age?

 • Will the test results affect my medical care, or my family’s medical care?